Kaurava: Children of Dhritarashtra

 According to the epic, Gandhari wanted a hundred sons and Vyasa granted her a boon that she would have these.
 Another version says that she was unable to have any children for a long time and she eventually became pregnant but did not deliver for two years, after which she gave birth to a lump of flesh.
 Vyasa cut this lump into a hundred and one-pieces and these eventually developed into a hundred boys and one girl.

 The birth of these children is relevant to the dispute over the succession of the kingdom's throne.
 It attributes the late birth of Duryodhana, the eldest son of Dhritarashtra, despite his father's early marriage and legitimizes the case for his cousin Yudhishthira to claim the throne, since he could claim to be the eldest of his generation.
+There is an argument however that the Pandavas are all younger than Duryodhana, making him the true eldest.
 All the sons of Dhritarashtra (excluding Yuyutsu) were killed in the Battle of Kurukshetra.